Inspiration What Does the Color Yellow Mean Within Art

 Did you know?

 In the animal kingdom, yellow can also symbolize impending danger.
-The yellow colour palette is widely used in aposematism or the appearance of an animal that warns a predator against attacking it.
+The yellow color palette is widely used in aposematism or the appearance of an animal that warns a predator against attacking it.

 Joseph Mallord William Turner